-What are the warning signs of an impending clogged drain?
+What are the warning signs of an impending clogged kitchen drain?
 Are you still struggling to find an efficient way of unclogging a kitchen sink?
 First, you will notice that there is nothing indicating water drainage entirely or the water could be draining slowly.
 Either way, you are likely to encounter odd odor from your sink.

-Despite how simple a clogged drain seems, the problem could escalate quickly and soon; you will find the water overflowing.
+Despite how simple a clogged kitchen drain seems, the problem could escalate quickly and soon; you will find the water overflowing.
 Apart from being disgusting, the water also damages the tiles around it and your floor at large.

 The fact that no house is safe from clogging problems, mastering the methods and procedures of unclogging a kitchen sink will be helpful.
 This will not only save you from embarrassments when your friends suddenly visit you; it will cut the expenses that you need to spend on professional help.